System, User, and Assistant Roles in the OpenAI Chat API Explained

 # Append the new user message to history

-# Send the full conversation history to the API
+# Call the API with the full conversation history

 response = client.chat.completions.create(